 [Alla] ‘…Generally speaking, you have to be flexible, you have to be responsive to the demand of the times.
 This may annoy you Father, but whether we like it or not we have to attune ourselves to each new period as it comes!
 I saw a lot in Moscow.
 I spent quite a lot of time in literary circles–do you imagine it’s easy for writers to readjust their attitudes over the last two years?
 Ve-ry complicated!
 But what an experienced crowd they are!
 What tact!
 You can learn a lot from them!’

-Well, this is enough, I hope, to elicit your interest in the book, and to provide some food for thought about the potential power of government to shape our lives.
+I hope this is enough to elicit your interest in the book, and to provide some food for thought about the potential power of presidential ‘executive orders’ and extraordinarily wealthy news and social media owners to shape and change our lives.